 Effective January 1, 2002, firearms sold in California, whether new or used, must include a CA Department of Justice Certified firearm safety device and it must be on the CA DOJ FSD Certified List.
 You can check your device here – https://oag.ca.gov/firearms/fsdcertlist.

-Most manufacturers ship their handguns with a lock, however not all are CA DOJ certified.
+Many manufacturers ship their handguns with a lock, however, most are not CA DOJ certified.
+YES, there is a list for that.
 If your firearm does not include an approved lock, you may purchase a lock from us to meet the requirement.
-You may also purchase a lock elsewhere and bring the lock and receipt dated within 30 days with you when you pick up the firearm.
+You may also purchase a CA DOJ approved lock elsewhere and bring the lock and receipt dated within 30 days with you when you pick up the firearm.

-Most manufacturers ship their long guns with a lock, however not all are CA DOJ certified.
-If your long gun does not include an approved lock, you may purchase a lock from us to meet the requirement.
+Many manufacturers ship their long guns with a lock, however most are not CA DOJ certified.
+If your long gun does not include an approved lock, you may purchase a CA DOJ approved lock from us to meet the requirement.
 You may also purchase a lock elsewhere and bring the lock and receipt dated within 30 days with you when you pick up the firearm.
 Qualifying parties may opt to provide an “Affidavit Stating Ownership of a Gun Safe or Lock Box”.

 No relationship other than child/parent/grandparent, up or down, meets CA’s definition of ‘immediate family’.

-For the all-CA-resident version, one need only file the OPLAW form with the $19 fee.
+For the all-CA-resident INTRAFAMILIAL transfer, one need only file the OPLAW form with the current fee.

-If the transfer isinterstate, Federal law requires the FFL.
-The OPLAW form is NOT the answer, no matter what the CA-DOJ telephone-answerer or the counter guy at your local FFL may say.
+If the transfer isinterstate, Federal law requires the firearm be shipped to a FFL.
+The OPLAW form is NOT the answer, no matter what the CA-DOJ telephone-answerer or the counter guy at your local sporting goods store may say.

 “Interstate” means that the participants in a transfer are residents of different states.
 Where the gun is currently located is not relevant.